tagspaces/documentation/browsing-files.md

 ## FolderViz Perspective

-The **FolderViz Perspective** is a collection of experimental views hat apply some information visualisation concepts to representing your files and folders.
+The **FolderViz Perspective** is a collection of experimental views hat apply some information visualization concepts to representing your files and folders.
 While the primary aim of FolderViz perspective is to showcase TagSpaces' capabilities to developers, some of the options might offer some useful features to the end users.

-**Note: FolderViz Perspective is an experimental feature, which can be *very* memory intensive on large fodler structures, and can easily lock up one's computer.
+**Note: FolderViz Perspective is an experimental feature, which can be *very* memory intensive on large folder structures, and can easily lock up one's computer.
 It is disabled by default on Android and Webdav, and will be disabled by default in all variants of the next version of TagSpaces.**

 FolderViz currently offers five types of views, which can be accessed from the FAB menu:

-### Mindap View
+### MindMap View

 **MindMap** will display all folders and subfolders contained within the current directory, in an expandable tree-node format.
 There are plans to extend this view in the future with an inverted graph of tags so you can navigate your tagged files, with the help of the tag group three instead of the folder tree, and drag and drop files from one branch of tag tree to some other branch, which will automatically re-tag them.